 - 1. Noticeable change in behavior

 - 2. Slurred speech

 - 3. Smell of ethanol on breath

+- 4. Smell of marijuana on person

 No students under the influence of alcohol or other drugs will be allowed to attend class, remain at the School facility, or attend clinical.
 Students taking controlled medications that are prescribed for a legitimate reason must provide documentation for it from the health care provider within five days (federal illegal substances do not apply).
 Failure to comply with this will indicate a positive finding for the drug screening with possible dismissal from the program.